AlanMamphs/ZensoftTest/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is under Open Source licence.
+Developed for ZENSOFT test.